-Managerial Accounting BUS 5110

-Financial Management BUS 5111

-Marketing Management BUS 5112

-Organization Theory & Behavior BUS 5113

-Business Law, Ethics & Social Responsibility BUS 5115

-Operations Management BUS 5116

-Managing in the Global Economy BUS 5211

-Education in Context EDUC 5010

-Learning Theory EDUC 5210

-Curriculum Design EDUC 5220

-Creating Positive Classroom Environments EDUC 5240

-Databases MSIT 5210

-Operating Systems MSIT 5212

-Algorithms MSIT 5214

-In order to apply to be a Degree Student, all students enrolled in UoPeople Foundations must have successfully completed courses as follows:

-• To be considered for admission to a Graduate Degree Program, students must enroll in a minimum of three (3) and up to four (4) courses from their respective program in UoPeople Foundations.

-- Students in UoPeople Foundations must earn at least a B- grade (2.67) in each of the first three courses they take in UoPeople Foundations. - Students who do not earn a 2.67 in each of these first three courses may take up to a maximum of four courses from their respective program in order to try to demonstrate preparedness for graduate-level work.
+Managing in the Global Economy BUS 5211/ BUSA 5211 Education in Context EDUC 5010 Learning Theory EDUC 5210 Curriculum Design EDUC 5220 Creating Positive Classroom Environments EDUC 5240 Databases MSIT 5210 Operating Systems MSIT 5212 Algorithms MSIT 5214 In order to apply to be a Degree Student, all students enrolled in UoPeople Foundations must have successfully completed courses as follows: - To be considered for admission to a Graduate Degree Program, students must enroll in a minimum of three (3) and up to four (4) courses from their respective program in UoPeople Foundations. - Students in UoPeople Foundations must earn at least a Cumulative Grade Point Average (CGPA) of 2.67 or above in the first threecourses they take in UoPeople Foundations. - Students who do not earn a 2.67 in each of these first three courses may take up to a maximum of four courses from their respective program in order to try to demonstrate preparedness for graduate-level work.
 They must earn a Cumulative Grade Point Average (CGPA) of 2.67 or above in the four courses in order to be considered for admission to a Graduate Program. - Students who have completed four (4) courses in UoPeople Foundations and have not earned the minimum 2.67 CGPA will be dismissed for not having the required CGPA and will not be able to appeal their dismissal.
 The student will be able to return to UoPeople in accordance with the Academic Renewal Policy after 15 terms of being away from the University. - Students who have already met the CGPA requirements but have not sent the official documents as defined in the Admissions Policy, will be allowed to send their documents within three terms of completion of the last Foundations course taken.
 If the official documents are not sent within the three terms following completion of the Foundations courses, the student is dismissed.
-They will be able to return to UoPeople in accordance with the Academic Renewal policy after 15 terms of being away from the University.
+The student will be able to return to UoPeople in accordance with the Reinstatement Policy after 5 terms of being away from the University.
+Questions about applying to a Graduate Program offered by the University of the People should be directed to admissions@uopeople.edu.